choccccy/exegesis-site/src/content/reference/characters/Nchọ.md

 Logistics specialist.
 Often takes a leadership role, but only as far as completing the task at hand, happy to acquiesce command.
 Talented mechanic/medic, particularly with limited resources.

 ## Social Role
-Anchor and pressure-valve for the crew; banter and presence hold groups together.
+Anchor and pressure-valve for the crew; tries to hold groups together with positive spin and banter.

 ## Inner Circle
 - **mkpụrụobi mepụta** - Familiar AI